jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 ###### The Overloads Recapitulated

 Do not wreck your brain over all this delegation and overloading.
 It is just for pointer-to-pointer situations to have the same command names as standard situations, and also to be able to separately access control the specific *uses* of a reference.
-You will not usually see the pointer-related commands, because they will be implicitly delegated to by the main system commands.
+You might not usually see the pointer-related commands, because they might be implicitly delegated to by the main system commands.

 This leaves us with the following command added for pointer-to-pointer situations:

 - __Use Reference As Object__

 Detail: For that last command you might want to overload __Object Get.__ But that does not work.
-You can not overload it, because they will both take a pointer to an object as an argument.
+You can not overload it, because they might both take a pointer to an object as an argument.
 To disambiguate, they have to have a different name and you have to point to a *specific* command.

 ##### System Commands for the Class Aspect